Join Us

 1. Leukoreduction Capability

-Filters efficiently remove leukocytes, ensuring safer transfusions.
+Filters adeptly eliminate leukocytes, ensuring safer transfusions.

 2. Micron-Specific Filtration